Steel Mesh Boom

 Underwater Debris Screen | Trash Mesh Boom

-Orion Steel Mesh Debris Booms are one of the strongest available options for containing and controlling floating debris.
+Orion Steel Mesh Debris Booms are sone of the strongest available options for floating debris containment.
 Featuring a combination of steel and HDPE floats, our steel mesh boom is extremely high strength and equipped to contain timber, logs, branches and other floating debris.
-Robust design and easy set up make Orion Boom a favorite for ports, harbors, marinas, intakes, power plants, and any location with high containment demands.
+Robust design and easy set up make Orion Boom a favorite for ports, harbors, marinas, intakes, power plants, and locations with high containment demands.

 Standard underwater debris screens are constructed from either an aluminum or stainless steel mesh screen with molded floats along the top.
 Steel mesh barriers are available in standard panel lengths of eight feet (8') and depths ranging from two feet to four feet (2' - 4').
 Multiple panels can be conjoined to your desired length.